 The data also indicates that the main providers of AE are regional or host government military forces, and that non-state armed groups and private security companies are rarely used to escort humanitarian convoys.
 The reasons for this are not clearly elucidated in the research, though may simply reflect the fact that the majority of humanitarian aid delivery occurs in areas controlled by the state.
 In most cases where AE were used, the armed escort provider was also a party to the conflict.
-While AE were imposed by external actors in about a third of cases (usually by the host government), in most cases the decision to use AE was made either by the humanitarian community as a whole (most commonly through the HCT) or by individual humanitarian organizations.
+While AE were imposed by external actors in about a third of cases (usually by the host government), in most cases the decision to use AE was made either by the humanitarian organizations.
 According to the survey results, the HCT has an established position in favor of the use of AE in the majority (though certainly not all) of the contexts where they are currently being used.